vapor/blog/Content/posts/how-we-do-vapor-releases.md

 Our release process is generally pretty simple.
 For everything outside of new major versions, we treat each pull request as a new release.
 An accepted pull request will get tagged with one of three labels:

-* `no-release-needed` - this usually encompasses things like test changes, updates to CI or the README or updates to governance files.
+* `no-release-needed` - this usually encompasses things like test changes, API documentation updates, updates to CI or the README, or revisions to governance files.
 Basically anything that doesn't touch `Sources` and wouldn't result in any changes for people pulling in the code.
 * `semver-patch` - in following with SemVer guidelines this would be bug fixes that don't have an effect on the public API.
 * `semver-minor` - changes that would introduce new APIs that can be adopted.